 But progressive organizations are going beyond compliance and focusing on pay equity because it’s the right thing to do—and they’re seeing strong business outcomes as a result.
-This includes a strong employer brand, improved employee engagement and productivity, and increased retention.
+This includes a stronger employer brand, improved employee engagement and productivity, and increased retention.

-Whether you’re in the camp that wants to improve to pay gap, or the camp that isn’t convinced it exists, these wage gap statistics will open your eyes to pay inequities at play, and provide some insight on how to address them.
+Whether you’re in the camp that wants to improve the pay gap, or the camp that isn’t convinced it exists, these wage gap statistics will open your eyes to pay inequities at play, and provide some insight on how to address them.

 Twenty one states, the District of Columbia, Guam, and Puerto Rico have statutes that protect against both sexual orientation and gender identity discrimination in employment in the public and private sector.
 Overlooking the wage gap for this underrepresented group is not only unfair, it may land your organization in legal trouble.

 Employers may be overlooking their organization’s wage gap, but employees are not.
-Sixty one percent of women have discovered they’re being paid less than a male peer in the same role.
+Sixty percent of women have discovered they’re being paid less than a male peer in the same role.
 They’re learning of the pay difference through discussions with colleagues, company alumni, and members of the HR team as well as through online forums and transparent salary bands.
-And 16 percent of those women have found the difference to be in excess of $20,000.
+And 16% of those women have found the difference to be in excess of $20,000.

 Build a strategic compensation strategy, with job grades and salary bands that help you make fair compensation decisions.
 Utilize your annual compensation cycles to make strategic adjustments, and guide your managers to help them make data-driven annual raise recommendations.
 Be transparent about how compensation decisions are made, and how they’re reviewed, so employees know they’re being looked after.
 Doing so could help you attract and retain the talent your organization needs.